Risks Depend on the Drug and Your Health

 Age Can Affect Pain Reliever Safety

 Years ago, parents often gave their children baby aspirin for fevers and illness.
-Now that doctors know more about Reye's syndrome -- a rare but serious condition that affects the brain, kidneys, and liver -- aspirin is a no-no for children during times of illness.
-Sick kids safely can take ibuprofen and acetaminophen, as long as the dosage is right for their age and weight.
+Now that doctors know more about Reye's syndrome -- a rare but serious condition that affects the brain, kidneys, and liver -- aspirin is a no-no for children and teens during times of illness.
+Sick kids can safely take ibuprofen and acetaminophen, as long as the dosage is right for their age and weight.
 Seniors also should use caution when taking OTC pain relievers, because older adults are more likely to develop side effects.

 Drinks and Pain Relievers